JabRef/jabref/CONTRIBUTING.md

 ### Write a good commit message
 See [good commit message] or [commit guidelines section of Pro Git].
+The first line of your commit message is automatically taken as title for the pull-request.
+All other lines make up the body of the pull request.
+Add the words `fixes #xxx` to your PR to auto-close the corresponding issue.

 ### Test your code